Introduction

 There are certain uses of AI systems that are higher risk than others.

-• Personal Data in AI Systems AI should be used with extreme caution when inputting any personal data of an individual into a Closed AI system (it is prohibited to put any personal information into an Open AI system).
+• AI should be used with extreme caution when inputting any personal data of an individual into a Closed AI system (it is prohibited to put any personal information into an Open AI system).

-• Personnel Decisions AI should be handled with caution for any use related to making decisions on promotions, retention, or similar personnel decisions.
+• AI should be handled with caution for any use related to making decisions on promotions, retention, or similar personnel decisions.
 Extreme caution should be utilized to ensure that biases (including biases found in existing data sets and any forms of implicit bias) are avoided.

 General AI System Use Standards & Use Approval

-• Lawful The use of AI systems must comply with all applicable laws and regulations, as well as any contractual obligations, limitations, or restrictions.
+• The use of AI systems must comply with all applicable laws and regulations, as well as any contractual obligations, limitations, or restrictions.

-• Ethical The use of AI systems must adhere to ethical principles, be impartial, and avoid bias or disclose found implicit bias.
+• The use of AI systems must adhere to ethical principles, be impartial, and avoid bias or disclose found implicit bias.

-• Transparent There must be clear objectives for the use of an AI system and documented oversight of such use.
+• There must be clear objectives for the use of an AI system and documented oversight of such use.
 This should be recorded and captured for institutional knowledge.
-Disclosures of the use of Generative AI in any AI-assisted content generation must be made when required by law or contract or when required by Mid Michigan College.
+Disclosures of the use of GenAI in any AI assisted content generation must be made when required by law or contract or when required by Mid.

-• Request supervisor approval to proceed with the request
+• Request supervisor approval to proceed with the request.

-• Provide details about the solution to Information Technology for review and feedback
+• Provide details about the solution to Information Technology for review and feedback.

 • Present the recommendation to the Technology Council